Adobe Illustrator Tutorial for Beginners: How to Apply Cartoon Brushes

 Vector from Rough Sketch

 Rough sketch drawings are a little different since they do not include the line variation and have a little more wiggle room on where the final line will go.
 There is a little more editing as you add on the thickness to each line.
-I have included an anchor point guide as well to use if you are brand new.

 Getting Down Anchors